 The Story Of Sindbad The Sailor And His Voyages

-If your kids love reading and enjoy listening to adventurous tales, then they will love the stories about
+If your kids love reading history and enjoy listening to adventurous tales, then they will love the stories about

 Sindbad’s seven fantastic voyages.
 Ready to climb on board?

 Tired and hungry, Sindbad the porter, takes a break to rest on the bench outside a mansion.
 Sitting on the bench, he complains to Allah that it is not fair that some are so poor and others enjoy luxuries.
 The owner of the house, also named Sindbad, hears this and reaches out to him.
-The sailor tells the porter that he was also poor once and that he became wealthy only by fate and destiny.
+The sailor reports to the porter that he was also poor once and that he became wealthy only by fate and destiny.

 The First Voyage – The Whale Island

+Finally, the narration begins.
 After spending the little fortune that his father left him, Sindbad decides to recreate his wealth as a merchant.
 He sets sail on a ship with other traders.
 They reach an island, which happens to be a resting whale on which trees have grown.

 The sleeping whale awakens when the sailors start a small fire to keep themselves warm.
 When the whale dives deep into the ocean to destroy the fire, Sindbad is pulled into the water but manages to come back up and holds on to a wooden log that he luckily finds.
 Unluckily for him, the ship departs without him.